PaulApivat/paulapivat/content/post/dsfs_5/index.md

 ### Central Tendencies

-The most common way of describing a set of data is to find it's average, which is the sum of all the values, divided by the number of values. *note* : we'll continue to use type annotations.
+The most common way of describing a set of data is to find it's **mean**, which is the sum of all the values, divided by the number of values. *note* : we'll continue to use type annotations.
+In my opinion, it helps you be a more deliberate and mindful Python programmer.

 ```python
 from typing import List